-This is why Trilateral Research’s offer is unique.
-In fact, while our technical team develops solutions to enhance data protection for the GDPR implementation, artificial intelligence deployments and data analytics, our unparalleled expertise in ethical, legal and social impact assessments allows us to work across the technology-social disciplinary divide, designing bespoke sustainable technological solutions.
+This is why while our technical team develops solutions based on artificial intelligence deployments and data analytics, we employ our unparalleled expertise in ethical, legal and social impact assessments to work across the technology-social disciplinary divide, designing bespoke sustainable technological solutions.

 For us, Ethical, Legal and Social Impact assessments are an integral part of the design, deployment and evolution of new technologies.

 Challenges include making it useful and meaningful for users, anticipating unknown impacts in complex social contexts, making sure that the right people (with the right skills) are included in the process, and ultimately, knowing what questions to ask.

 This activity responds to the increasing demand that the design and use of new technologies are conducted in a manner that is in the keeping of responsible research and innovation.

 We have successfully implemented impact assessments across the research side of our business, but their use is spreading, and our services are being adopted within the public and private sector.
 While there are different methodological variations, the core elements of our approach include:

 - legal setting and affected stakeholders, often in concert with those stakeholders themselves.

 The benefits include better, more ethical use of technology, but also a market advantage.
 Ethical Legal, Social Impacts assessments can support business intelligence granting a better understanding of the product or service developed, as well as its users and context of use.

 Kush Wadhwa, Director at Trilateral Research, reflecting on the organisation’s interdisciplinary approach said: